 Coming Up: What’s on in May

-In our round-up of noteworthy campaigns, new books and dates for your diary, we take a look at what’s on in May, with a spotlight on celebrating urban trees and letting wildflowers flourish.
+In our round-up of campaigns and key dates for your diary, we spotlight what's on in May, from celebrating urban trees to letting wildflowers grow.

 Sainfoin growing in tall grass